paulieguk/LDW-JUL22/Content/Instructions-005.md

 - Press the **Launch Instance** button on the left
 - On the next screen choose the **Procced without key pair**
 - Then press the **Procced without key pair** button
 - Attempt to press the **Launch Instance** button again the ec2 Instance should launch.
-This can be confirmed on the EC2 Instances dashboard.
+This can be confirmed on the ec2 Instances dashboard.

-Wait for the **Instance State** to be displayed as running and having passed both the **Status Checks**
+Wait for the **Instance State** to be displayed as running and having passed both the **Status Checks**.
+This might take a few minutes.

 - End the Lab and make sure you close both Windows just leaving the original **LDW-Jul22-001: 001 LDW - AWS Cloud** lab running and continue.